-At the recent Met Gala in New York City, Virgil was photographed wearing a pair of the OFF-WHITE x Air Jordan 1 in a classic Chicago colorway with contrasting neon green laces, which might be included as an extra set.
-Again, we’d guess these will be releasing imminently as Virgil actually teased them himself and shared the look on his personal Instagram.
+At the 2017 Met Gala in New York City, Virgil was photographed wearing a pair of the Virgil Abloh x Air Jordan 1 in a classic Chicago colorway with contrasting neon green laces.
+Previously, Virgil actually teased them himself and shared the look on his personal Instagram.

-Based around previous leaks on social media, we can see the deconstructed approach continues here, with “AIR” branding on the midsole, as well as an orange hit on the heel, which seems to imitate a price sticker.
+The shoe features “AIR” typography on the midsole, as well as an orange hit on the heel, which seems to imitate a price sticker.
 The lateral Swoosh also appears to be pinned onto the upper instead of fully stitched.

 During Paris Fashion Week in June, Abloh took the opportunity to seed out pairs of the Jordan 1 to influencer friends like Luka Sabbat, Theophilus London, Travis Scott, A$AP Rocky, A$AP Illz, A$AP Bari, Tremaine Emory, Ian Connor, and even Michael Jordan himself, as well as Louis Vuitton’s Kim Jones, who proudly rocked his pair after the fashion house’s SS18 show.
 Virgil penned individual slogans like “AIR FLACKO” and “AIR VLONE” on the midsole of each pair.

 Virgil Abloh x Nike Air Force 1

 According to Nike, Virgil rebuilt a pair of triple-black Air Force 1 Low shoes during his first visit to the brand’s Beaverson campus.
 He used an X-ACTO knife markers to draw on them, then gifted the sneakers to one of his staff to wear.